HISPlayer/UnityMacOS-SDK/hisplayer-api.md

 # HISPlayer API

 ## Public API
 The following public APIs are provided by **HISPlayerManager**

-* **public List < StreamProperties > multiStreamProperties**: List of properties for multi stream.
-It starts with 0 elements.
-Adding more elements will be ignored until multi stream support is added.
+* **public List <StreamProperties> multiStreamProperties**: List of properties for multi stream.
+Please, don't modify this list directly, use the **AddStream** or **RemoveStream** functions instead.

 * **public class StreamProperties**:
+    * **public StreamProperties(bool isLoopPlaybackEnabled = true, bool isAutoTransitionEnabled = false)**: Constructor of the class.
+The received parameters will set the value of **LoopPlayback** and **AutoTransition** properties respectively.
-  * **public HISPlayerRenderMode renderMode**: Type of texture for rendering.
+    * **public HISPlayerRenderMode renderMode**: Type of texture for rendering. **HISPlayerRenderMode.NONE** by default.
     * **public Material material**: Reference to the Unity Material.
     * **public RawImage rawImage**: Reference to the Unity Raw Image.
     * **public RenderTexture renderTexture**: Reference to the Unity Render Texture.
-  * **public List<string> url**: List of the URLs for the stream.
+    * **public List \<string\> url**: List of the URLs for the stream.
     * **public bool autoPlay**: If true, the players will start playing automatically after set-up.
     * **public bool EnableRendering**: Determines if the stream will be rendered or not.
 The value can change in every moment for toggling between render or non-render mode.
 If true, the player will be rendered.
-It can change in runtime.
+It only can change in runtime.
+    * **public bool FlipTextureVertically**: Flip the texture of the stream vertically.
+This value should be called before **SetUpPlayer**  or **AddStream** functions.
+This API is not supported for macOS.
+Supported Platforms: [Android](https://hisplayer.github.io/UnityAndroid-SDK/#/).
+    * **public bool LoopPlayback (Read-only)**: Loop the current playback.
+It's true by default.
+To modify this value, please, use the Editor or the constructor **StreamProperties(loopPlayback, autoTransition)**.
+    * **public bool AutoTransition (Read-only)**: Change the playback to the next video in the playlist.
+This action won't have effect when loopPlayback is true.
+It's false by default.
+To modify this value, please, use the Editor or the constructor **StreamProperties(loopPlayback, autoTransition)**.
+    * **public List \<string\> keyServerURI**: List of the DRM license key for each URL.
+    * **public List \<DRM_Token\> DRMTokens**: List of the DRM tokens for each URL.
+    * **public List <AdsProperties> adsProperties**: List of properties to configure advertisement insertions for each player in the scene.
+This API is not supported for macOS.
+Supported Platform: [WebGL](https://hisplayer.github.io/UnityWebGL-SDK/#/)
+    * **public int startingBitrate**: The bitrate in bps the player will try to start playing.
+Setting it to 0 will make the player start with the lowest track.
+This API is not supported for macOS.
+Supported Platform: [WebGL](https://hisplayer.github.io/UnityWebGL-SDK/#/)
+    * **public int manifestTimeout**: The manifest request connection timeout, in milliseconds.
+Zero means unlimited.
+Defaults to 10000 milliseconds.
+Not visible in the Editor.
+This API is not supported for macOS.
+Supported Platform: [WebGL](https://hisplayer.github.io/UnityWebGL-SDK/#/)
+    * **public int segmentsTimeout**: The segments requests connection timeout, in milliseconds.
+Zero means unlimited.
+Defaults to 5000 milliseconds.
+Not visible in the Editor.
+This API is not supported for macOS.
+Supported Platform: [WebGL](https://hisplayer.github.io/UnityWebGL-SDK/#/)

 * **public enum HISPlayerRenderMode**: Type of texture for rendering.
     * **RenderTexture**